debrid/wiki-old/riven.md

 #### Hard Reset

-> **Warning**: A hard reset will delete all your current database settings and configurations.
+> **Warning**: A hard reset will delete all your current database.
 This action cannot be undone.
 Only perform a hard reset if you are sure you want to reset the database or if instructed by support.
 {.is-warning}

 To perform a hard reset of the database: